Raymond O. Beaudoin: Biography

 Beaudoin was born in Holyoke, Massachusetts, and was serving as a first lieutenant in the U.S. Army near Hamelin, Germany, on April 6, 1945.
 He was leading his platoon over the open ground when all were pinned down by a devastating curtain of fire from enemy machineguns and automatic weapons.
-By rotating his men in firing position he enabled his platoon to dig in against the numerically superior force and inflict heavy casualties on it.
+By rotating his men in firing position, Beaudoin enabled his platoon to dig in against the numerically superior force and inflict heavy casualties on it.
 However, enemy reinforcements made the platoon's position precarious.
 In order to allow a runner to secure help, Lieutenant Beaudoin decided to make a one-man charge on the most dangerous sniper nest some 90 yd away.
-Despite a barrage of rifle and bazooka fire he reached the nest and wiped out three of its inhabitants, the fourth falling from covering fire from the American platoon.
+Despite a barrage of rifle and bazooka fire, he reached the nest and wiped out three of its inhabitants, the fourth falling from covering fire from the American platoon.
 Continuing the attack, Lieutenant Beaudoin charged a dugout but was killed by a blast of machinegun fire.
 The runner was able to secure help, however; and the platoon was saved.
 For the supreme sacrifice which he made in saving the lives of the men under him, Lieutenant Beaudoin was posthumously awarded the Medal of Honor.